Last Updated on

 Where Are We Now?

-For example, Perth College (an Anglican school for girls in Western Australia) trains its staff in positive psychology and coaching and have full units for ethical issues and social justice.
-Other schools, however, utilize what is known as the Montessori system, which emphasizes student-led, project-based curriculums in order to enhance creativity and hands-on learning.
+For one specific example, Perth College trains its staff in positive psychology and coaching.
+They also offer units for ethical issues and social justice.
+Other schools use the Montessori system to emphasize student-led, project-based curriculums that enhance creativity.

 “Tell me and I forget.
 Teach me and I remember.
 Envolve me and I learn.” – Benjamin Franklin

-With the success of many of these approaches, many organizations are starting to grow in an attempt to consolidate and organize the efforts among different schools.
+Even organizations are consolidating and organizing the efforts to bring this knowledge to different schools and make it accessible.
 If you are curious about how to start your Positive Education journey, you can check out these networks, associations, and references below.

 Positive Education Networks and Associations